agentos-project/agentos/documentation/local_quickstart.rst

   file records the information required to reproduce your run.

-The registry file records information about the Components instantiated, the command executed, the parameters passed to generate the run.
+The registry file records information about the Components instantiated, the command executed, the arguments passed to generate the run.
 If shared with others, this file is sufficient to allow reproduction of your run.

 The second file, the results file, records information about the return value